Blog

 But now, knowing what I know about entrepreneurialism and auditing my time at that company with a more mature set of eyes, I recognize that the owners’ success was not due to luck.
 It was due to all the hard and smart work he put into the business.

-Times of Growth Followed By Turbulence
+Times of Growth Followed by Turbulence

 The owner often showed us the company’s growth charts over time and how they had good times and bad times.
 I experienced both in the five years I worked there.
 There were boom times – frequent new contracts, new projects, and lots of activity.
 And there were slow times marred by rounds of layoffs.
 Their business adjusted, rightfully so, as it needed to.
 That’s not luck.
 And it’s not just timing.
 That’s strategy.
 That’s experience.